gaddiat/waph-gaddiat/labs/lab1/README.md

 ![b1](images/Screenshot18.png)
 ![b2](images/Screenshot19.png)

 c.
-The HTTP get request has data in the url but the HTTP post request doesn't have the data in the url, the Responses of I got to both the request are the same.
+The HTTP get request has data in the url but the HTTP post request doesn't have the data in the url, the Responses that I got to both the request are the same.